hiprm/SMS-Gatway-node.JS/README.md

 Make sure to set the following environment variables in your application before using the SendSMS plugin:

-USER_ID: Your Notify.lk user ID.
+USER_ID: Your user ID.
-API_KEY: Your Notify.lk API key.
+API_KEY: Your API key.
-SENDER_ID: Your Notify.lk sender ID.
+SENDER_ID: Your sender ID.

 You can copy and paste this content into a file named `README.md` in your GitHub repository.